David0tt/DeepGTAV/Readme.md

    detected.
 The correct settings should be loaded by replacing the files in `Documents/Rockstar Games/GTA V/Profiles/`, but keep this in mind if you modify the game settings.
+3. If you have a 4k screen and want to capture 4k data (very hardware hungry, but runs smooth on an RTX3090): Set the screen resolution to "7680x4320DSR" in NVIDIA GeForce Experience.
+This increases the buffer sizes for pixel perfect 4k segmentation data.
+4. Set the correct screen Resolution in `VPilot/utils/Constants.py`.
+To do this change the variable `MANAGED_SCREEN_RESOLUTION` to the screen resolution at which GTAV is running, e.g. "1920x1080".
+Default is "3840x2160DSR7680x4320"

 ## Data Generation using VPilot
 VPilot uses simple Python commands to interact with DeepGTAV.
 Examples of how